vendia/blog/posts/2022-09-22-real-time-everything.md

 Let’s do a quick example of this fluent translation: with a dimension attribute in JSON, use of a flattener translation, and SQL [DDL](https://en.wikipedia.org/wiki/Data_definition_language) to create a dimension:

-JSON structured object, with the airline attribute.
-Here, we identify `coupon.AirlineDesignator` as the attribute for the dimension.
+JSON structured object, with the airline attribute `coupon.AirlineDesignator` as the target for the SQL dimension.

 ```JSON
 { "$schema": "https://json-schema.org/draft-07/schema#",